Undergraduate

 The minor in English offers opportunities for students to create a unique path through English and Composition classes.

 This freedom allows students to pursue what they love most in language, literature, composition, and writing.
-Students will gain a set of skills, critical and creative both, that will complement both their major and future career.
+Students will gain a set of skills, critical and creative both, that will complement their major and future career.

 Creative Writing